 Conditions Associated with Excess Growth Hormone

-- numbness in the extremities
+- numbness in your extremities

-- elevated blood sugar and blood pressure
+- elevated blood sugar and blood pressure levels

 - heart problems, including an enlarged heart